Phage family classification under Caudoviricetes: a review of current tools using the latest ICTV classification framework: Approaches for phage taxonomic classification

 \section{Approaches for phage taxonomic classification}

-Most phage taxonomic classification approaches can output three ranks: order, family, and genus.
-In this review, we focus on comparing different tools' performance at family level because of the following reasons.
-First, the taxonomy by ICTV is under constant changes, which affects genus more than family or order.
+Most phage taxonomic classification approaches can output classification results in different ranks, such as order, family, and genus.
+In this review, we focus on comparing different tools' performance at the family level because of the following reasons.
+First, the taxonomy by ICTV is under constant changes, which affects the total genus number significantly.
 For example, there are 735 genera in the ICTV database released in 2016.
 However, the number of genera increased to 2,224 in 2020.
-In contrast, the increase of the family number is from 122 in 2016 to 189 in 2020 \cite{privitera2022virus}.
 The overhaul of the genus-level taxonomy can make the definition of ``ground truth'' ambiguous.
-Second, because classification at higher taxonomic ranks is usually easier than lower ranks due to the smaller inter-class similarities, evaluation at the order level is not challenging enough to compare different tools.
-In addition, \textit{Caudovirales}, an order of phages known as the tailed phages, contains the majority of the total phage sequences (about 96\%) \cite{ackermann20075500} and can be classified by all of the tools mentioned above, we thus focus on the classification of the families belonging to \textit{Caudovirales} in this work.
+In addition, hundreds of rare genera only contain one phage, making the construction of reference and test set difficult.
+Second, classification at higher taxonomic ranks is usually easier than at lower ranks due to the smaller inter-class similarities and more abundant sequences in each class.
+Thus classification at orders or above is not as challenging as family classification. \textit{Caudoviricetes}, a class of phage known as the tailed phages whose hosts are phage and archaea, contains the majority of the total phage sequences and can be classified by almost all of the tools mentioned above, we thus focus on the classification of the families under \textit{Caudoviricetes} in this work.